momijiro/stereotype_japanese_llm/README.md

 This repository contains the code and data of our paper of:

-### Analyzing the Safety of Japanese Large Language Models When Responding to Stereotypical Prompts
+### Analyzing the Safety of Japanese Large Language Models in Stereotype-Triggering Prompts

 ## This repository
 - notebook